 His reign was divided into two major periods.
 During the first years of government, he appears as a strong young king, in the style of Amenhotep II, his father's predecessor.
 Then, in the following 25 years, he highlights a policy of building great works and the co-direction with which his son and successor, Amenhotep IV, the future Akhenaten, was.
 One of the most important events in Pharaoh's life was his marriage to Tiye, the great royal wife, who played an important role during his reign.

 Unfortunately, his mortuary temple, the largest of its kind ever built, was destroyed when Ramses II used it as a quarry for his own temple.
 Only the two colossal statues that stood at the entrance survive.
-Thes tow statues called "Colossi of Memnon" or "The Singing Ciossi of Memnon".
-These two massive statues are made out of stone and dated back to the 18 the Dynasty.
+These two statues are called "Colossi of Memnon" or "The Singing Ciossi of Memnon".
+These two massive statues are made out of stone and date back to the 18 Dynasty.
 They depict the king seated on the throne.
 They are made out of quartzite.
 They were built to be the guardian of the temple.
 This temple was destroyed because of the earthquakes and the floods in Egypt.

 In the early years of his reign, Amenhotep was a strong young man who enjoyed sport and hunting.
 In his fifth year as king, he led an expedition to Nubia to put down a rebellion, but there was no need for military activity.
 Amenhotep favored peaceful races over war.

 He married Queen Tiye who supported him during his reign as well as being a life partner, apparently in control of everything when her beloved husband was busy.
 The happy pair had 6 children.
 4 of which were girls and had a great position in the kingdom.
 Their most adult son, Thutmosis, who was nominated after Amenhotep III's father, passed away as a child.